ravin-d-27/MLOps_Deep_Learning_Project/README.md

 - Linux or Mac Environment (In windows, use WSL.
 In my case, I have used Linux to develop this)
 - Good Specifications to run the Deep Learning Model (GPU is Preferred)

-For packages and libraries, refer to requirements.txt file
+For knowing more about packages and libraries, refer to requirements.txt file

 ## Training Pipeline